 where $\mu=(\mu_1,...,\mu_{n-1})$ is a partition and $\mu\prec\gl$ means that $\mu$ interlaces with $\gl$, that is $\gl_1\geq\mu_1\geq \gl_2\geq \mu_2\geq\cdots \geq \mu_{n-1}\geq \gl_n$.
-We make the convention that when $n=0$ then $s_\gl(x_1,...,x_n)=s_{\emptyset}(\emptyset):=1$.
-Such a recursive structure is often common among special functions arising in representation theory and algebraic combinatorics and it is known with the name {\it branching rule}.
-We refer to \cite{Bum04} for more on the representation theoretic background, but very briefly let us mention that if $G$ is a group and $H$ a subgroup of it, then branching rule(s) describe how the irreducible representations of $G$ decompose to irreducibles when restricted to subroup $H$.
+We make the convention that, when $n=0$, then $s_\gl(x_1,...,x_n)=s_{\emptyset}(\emptyset):=1$.
+Such a recursive structure is often found among special functions arising in representation theory and algebraic combinatorics and it is known by the name {\it branching rule}.
+We refer to \cite{Bum04} for more on the representation theoretic background, but very briefly let us mention that if $G$ is a group and $H$ a subgroup, then branching rules describe how the irreducible representations of $G$ decompose to irreducibles when restricted to the subgroup $H$.
 In the case of Schur functions, the branching rule shows how to decompose the irreducible representations of the group $GL(n)$ (the {\it general linear group} of $n\times n$ invertible matrices) into irreducibles of $GL(n-1)$.
 2mm An algebraically more common notation for \eqref{SchurBranch2} (which we will also use in later sections) is